Suddenly … you were gone … from all the lives you left your mark upon.

 There will never be another Rush.

 Neil Peart died on Jan.
-7, 2020 at the age of 67 exactly as he wanted – we had no idea.
+7, 2020 from glioblastoma (brain cancer) at the age of 67 exactly as he wanted – we had no idea.

 I don’t know if I will ever listen to Rush.
 I haven’t much since the Final Show.
 If I do, certainly not in the same way as before, as that is something I will be unable to experience again.
 Knowing the man, who articulated those drum lines emanating from the speakers, no longer walks among us puts a rather large pall into a nearly 40 year listening experience with the constant hope of future material and subsequent tours.